Flask-Planet/EXA-Flask/README.md

 ### Setup

-(This assumes you have Python installed)
+(This assumes you have Python and Node installed)

 #### Linux/Darwin